An Economical Approach to Design with Precision Criteria: Introduction

+In this paper, we propose two methods to estimate the LP distribution across statistical paradigms.
+The first method analytically approximates the LP distribution using asymptotic theory.
+The second method leverages this asymptotic theory to inform an efficient method to estimate the LP distribution based on simulation results conducted at only two sample sizes; this method is generally applicable and flexibly accommodates moderate sample size settings where asymptotic approximations may be unsuitable.
+While our design framework proposed here is theoretically intricate, its implementation is straightforward, promoting an economical and broadly useful approach to simulation-based sample size determination with precision criteria.

 The remainder of this article is structured as follows.
-In Section \ref{sec:ex.1}, we describe a food expenditure example for which CPMs are used to compare gamma tail probabilities.
-This example is referenced throughout the paper to illustrate the proposed methods.
-In Section \ref{sec:ssd}, we state the conditions under which the SSSD is approximately normal and prove this result as a theorem.
-In Section \ref{sec:align}, we detail the first of two stages in our sample size determination procedure.
-The first stage aligns the SSSD with power-based criteria and estimates its limiting form that does not account for the prior distributions.
-The second stage consists of an improved simulation-based approach for SSSD estimation that incorporates prior information.
-We introduce this approach in Section \ref{sec:sim} and describe how SSSD estimation prompts a fast local approximation to the power curve near the target power.
-In Section \ref{sec:study}, we conduct numerical studies to explore how well our method estimates the SSSD and locally approximates the power curve.
-We provide concluding remarks and a discussion of extensions to this work in Section \ref{sec:conclusion}.
+We introduce background information and notation in Section \ref{sec:prelim}.
+In Section \ref{sec:ssd}, we state the conditions under which the LP distribution is approximately normal and prove this result as a theorem.
+In Section \ref{sec:proxy}, we develop a theoretical proxy to the sampling distribution of CI lengths, and we propose a method in Section \ref{sec:alg} that adapts this theory to determine the minimum sample size $n$ that satisfies the LPC.
+Our unified approaches to estimate the LP distribution can be utilized in Bayesian and frequentist settings under the conditional or predictive approach.
+In Section \ref{sec:study}, we conduct numerical studies for several examples to assess the accuracy with which our proposed methods estimate the LP distribution and recommend sample sizes.
+Section \ref{sec:conclusion} concludes with a summary and discussion of extensions to this work.